scottshuffler/SSTEM-Python-Lab/README.md

 Be sure to be using Python3

-Here is the code we wrote during out meeting:
+Here is the code we wrote during our meeting:

 ``` python